😩 Struggling to sleep? ShutEye® might be the answer! 👍

 To understand the distinction between reflex-like smiles and genuine smiles in babies, it’s important to explore the underlying factors that contribute to these different types of smiles.

-Reflex-like smiles are often seen in newborns and are considered more involuntary responses to internal physical feelings, such as gas or hunger.
+Reflex-like smiles are a form of facial expression that a baby may make in response to internal physical feelings such as gas or hunger.
 These smiles aren’t necessarily indicative of the baby’s emotions or cognitive development.

 It’s fascinating to observe the different types of smiles that babies display, both while they’re awake and during their peaceful slumber.